-However, further progress in this regard could be hindered by such factors as extremely slow growth in the Internet advertising market or a premature tapering-off of growth in the market.
+Although the Internet has established itself as a commercially viable advertising media capable of competing with other major media, further progress in this regard could be hindered by such factors as extremely slow growth in the Internet advertising market or a premature tapering-off of growth in the market.
 As a result, the Group might not achieve anticipated levels of advertising revenues, which would negatively impact its business performance.